Associate Professor of Jewish History

 He teaches courses in Bible, Second Temple Jewish history and the Dead Sea Scrolls, Talmud and Midrash, and Jewish ethics.
 His research interests focus on comparison of Talmud Yerushalmi and Bavli, Talmud and legal theory, and rhetorical analysis of the Talmud.

-Dr. Hidary was awarded a McCracken Fellowship from New York University and was a graduate fellow in Jewish Law and Interdisciplinary Studies at Cardozo Law School.
+Richard was awarded a McCracken Fellowship from New York University and was a graduate fellow in Jewish Law and Interdisciplinary Studies at Cardozo Law School.
+He was recently a Starr fellow at Harvard University’s Center for Jewish Studies.
+He is currently a Katz Family Fellow at the Katz Center for Advanced Judaic Studies, University of Pennsylvania.

 Beren campus - 215 Lexington Ave